juce-framework/JUCE/examples/CMake/readme.md

   - May be either TRUE or FALSE.
 Adds the appropriate entries to an iOS app's entitlements.

 - `IPHONE_SCREEN_ORIENTATIONS`
-  - May be, `portrait`, `landscape`, or both (separated by a space).
-Adds the appropriate entries to an iPhone app's Info.plist.
+  - May be one or more of `UIInterfaceOrientationUnknown`, `UIInterfaceOrientationPortrait`, `UIInterfaceOrientationPortraitUpsideDown`, `UIInterfaceOrientationLandscapeLeft`, or `UIInterfaceOrientationLandscapeRight`.
+These should be surrounded in double-quotes and separated by semi-colons (`;`).
+Adds appropriate entries to an iOS app's plist.

 - `IPAD_SCREEN_ORIENTATIONS`
-  - May be, `portrait`, `landscape`, or both (separated by a space).
-Adds the appropriate entries to an iPad app's Info.plist.
+  - May be one or more of `UIInterfaceOrientationUnknown`, `UIInterfaceOrientationPortrait`, `UIInterfaceOrientationPortraitUpsideDown`, `UIInterfaceOrientationLandscapeLeft`, or `UIInterfaceOrientationLandscapeRight`.
+These should be surrounded in double-quotes and separated by semi-colons (`;`).
+Adds appropriate entries to an iOS app's plist.

 - `LAUNCH_STORYBOARD_FILE`
   - A custom launch storyboard file to use on iOS.
 If not supplied, a default storyboard will be